Welcome to today's edition of the Rush 24-7 podcast.

 As it turns out, I overestimated how bad the problem would be.

-It was interesting the administration went and put Fred Thompson on Rush Limbaugh today to assuage any of those concerns and explain this really wasn't any big deal.
+The administration went and put Fred Thompson on rush Limbaugh today to assuage any of those concerns and explain this really wasn't any big deal.

 He did a little pro bono work.